mcontisc/mcontisc.github.io/_news/announcement_13.md

 ---
 layout: post
-date: 2025-09-24
+date: 2026-02-05
 inline: true
 related_posts: false
 ---

-<i class="fa-sharp fa-solid fa-person-chalkboard"></i> Upcoming talk at <a href="https://www.donau-uni.ac.at/en/university/faculties/business-globalization/departments/migration-globalization/news-events/events/2025/noeg_conf_25.html">NOeG 2025</a>. <a href="https://thomasrobiglio.github.io/">Thomas Robiglio</a> will present the paper "<a href="https://arxiv.org/abs/2507.11503">Multiscale patterns of migration flows in Austria: regionalization, administrative barriers, and urban-rural divides</a>" during the session "Regional and Spatial Economics: Regional Economic Dynamics - Taxation, Trade, and Mobility".
+<i class="fa-sharp fa-solid fa-person-chalkboard"></i> Upcoming talk at the <a href="https://www.qmul.ac.uk/">Queen Mary University of London</a> for the seminar series organized by <a href="https://iiasa.ac.at/programs/popjus">The Centre for Complex Systems</a>.
+I will present the WWTF-funded project <a href="https://moma.science//">Multiscale network modelling of migration flows in Austria (MOMA)</a> and discuss preliminary results from our recent <a href="https://arxiv.org/abs/2507.11503">paper</a>.